 Publish a customer event using projects

-This example creates an invitation to a customer event, including a registration form (using a block), a thank you for the registration-page, and a teaser block for the start page.
-All content items for the event are scheduled to publish at the same time.
+This example creates an invitation to a customer event, including a registration form (using a block), a thank you for the registration page, and a teaser block for the start page.
+All content items for the event are scheduled to be published at the same time.

-- Create a new project for the event from the project bar and call it Customer event.
+- Create a project for the event from the project bar and call it Customer event.

 - Prepare a page with information on the event.
 The page is automatically added to the project.
-You can set the page to Ready to publish or do that at a later stage.
+You can set the page to Ready to publish or do that later.

 - Preview the pages by clicking Preview.

 - Does the start page contain the teaser?

 - Does it lead to the customer event detail page?

 - Fill in the form and ensure you are directed to the thank you page.

 - Go to the overview and select all items by pressing Shift and selecting the top and the bottom items.